natelewis/edwin-the-assistant/README.md

 * messagePayload: Take a way repeated context.
 If payload was "tell him to bring home milk" the groom payload would be "bring home milk"

-* confirm: Take anything that was given and convert it into true, or false based on the sentiment.
+* confirm: Take anything that was given and convert it into the string "true", or "false" based on the sentiment.
 If queried response was "sure" the result would be "true"

 ### Custom Modules

 Custom modules are a module that exports a "run" function.
-The run function is passed the dialog object that contains everything it needs to update or change the state of the conversation.
+The run function is passed to the dialog object that contains everything it needs to update or change the state of the conversation.

-The core concept of the functions is to get data from the state, and change the state based on what the module is trying to accomplish.
+The core concept of the promise based functions is to get data from the state, and change the state based on what the module is trying to accomplish.
 A normal work flow is as follows:

 1. Module starts
 1. Gets statement and query info